 Program Director Zulma Mayorga, firstname.lastname@example.org

-Nevada Statewide Coalition Partnership manages two AmeriCorps programs and places 44 members who support health and education needs using a unique coalition model to deliver services in local communities.
-NSCP AmeriCorps members serve statewide in the hardest to reach communities helping connect people to resources including resources to help prevent opioid and prescription drug abuse in 15 Nevada counties.
+Nevada Statewide Coalition Partnership places 27 members who support health needs to deliver services in local communities.
+AmeriCorps members serve statewide in the hardest to reach communities helping connect people to resources including resources to help prevent opioid and prescription drug abuse.
 Members will provide direct services including partnering with law enforcement, providing community education, and assisting with prescription drug take back events.

 Learn More about Nevada Statewide Coalition Partnership